reshamas/reshamas.github.io/_posts/2000-01-01-deconstructing.md

-Deconstructing the DataCamp Debacle - Part 1 - Background
+# Deconstructing the DataCamp Debacle - Part 1 - Background

-Part 1

 *Disclaimer*
 The views in this article are my own and do not represent those of any organization with which I am affiliated.

 There are a few goals for writing this article:
-= Providing recommendations to companies on preventing sexual harassment and effectively managing sexual harassment reports = Creating a genuinely welcoming and supporting work environment, one that truly embodies diversity and inclusion = Encouraging and supporting two-sided discourse in the community
+- Providing recommendations to companies on preventing sexual harassment and effectively managing sexual harassment reports
+- Creating a genuinely welcoming and supporting work environment, one that truly embodies diversity and inclusion
+- Encouraging and supporting two-sided discourse in the community

 ## Intro